SSLCHECKER/SSL_CHECKER/README.md

 	`./sslChecker.sh [domain] -s`

-**Note**: Scan results might take few long seconds to appear.
+**Note**: The scaning results might take few long seconds to appear.
 I'm working to enhance the script for better and fast results